maxjerdee/contingency_count/README.md

 # contingency_count

+Run `python example.py` for an example of usage and comparison of methods for estimating the number of contingency tables.

 Linear-time and Maximum-Entropy estimates of estimating the number of contingency tables are given in the file `log_Omega_estimates.py`

 Analogous estimates for the number of 0-1 tables are given in `log_Omega_0_estimates.py`